-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 13, 2014 at 4:53 p.m. the landlord served the tenants with the Notices of Direct Request Proceeding by personal delivery.
-Section 90 of the Act determines that a document is deemed to have been served on the same day if served in person or in this situation on May 13, 2014.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 24, 2014 at 1:00 p.m. the landlord served the tenants with the Notices of Direct Request Proceedings by personal delivery.
+The landlord provided the tenants signatures on the Proof of Service as proof of delivery.
+Section 90 of the Act determines that a document is deemed to have been the same day if served in person or on May 24, 2014.